-Our goal has been to source tools and accessories either specifically designed or otherwise suitable for use with James Hardie building products - these should help with ease of correct installation and help to improve installation efficiency and long lasting durability that James Hardie products offer.
+Our goal has been to source tools and accessories either specifically designed or otherwise suitable for use with Hardie[TM] fibre cement products - these should help with ease of correct installation and help to improve installation efficiency and long lasting durability that Hardie[TM] fibre cement products offer.

-James Hardie actively promotes the use of the right tools with recommended best practices.
 Also refer to the 'Safe Working Practices' section published in the product installation manuals which contains information on silica, including its potential hazards and how these can be safely managed using best working practices.

-It is important to note that this guide needs to be read in conjunction with the technical specification or installation manual, for each specific James Hardie product you are working with.
+It is important to note that this guide needs to be read in conjunction with the technical specification or installation manual, for each specific Hardie[TM] fibre cement product you are working with.
 These manuals provide specific information relating to the product you are using.